 Impulser is capable of launching a 2kg (4.4 lb), 2.5 inch (64mm) rocket to an altitude of 2800 ft.
 (850m.).
 Impulser-X can loft the same rocket to about 3500 ft.
 (1100m) and Impulser-XX can loft the same rocket to about 4200 ft.
 (1280m).

 Basic Dimensions and ConfigurationThe Impulser motors have an outside diameter of 1.50 inches (38mm).
-Impulser has an overall length of 13.6 inches (345mm), Impulser-X has an overall length of 16.2 inches (410mm), and Impulser-XX has an overall length of 20.4 inches (520mm).
+Impulser has an overall length of 13.6 inches (345mm), Impulser-X has an overall length of 16.2 inches (410mm), and Impulser-XX has an overall length of 18.6 inches (472mm).
 All utilize steel nozzles and aluminum alloy casings and bulkhead.
 A pair of standard o-rings seal the nozzle and a single o-ring seals the bulkhead.
 The nozzle and bulkhead are both retained with snap-rings.
 To protect the aluminum casing from combustion heat, a thermal liner is employed.
 The motors are designed for unlimited re-use.
 Minor nozzle throat erosion does occur with each firing, resulting in a small deviation in performance over time.

 Propellant GrainThe Impulser motor can utilize either sorbitol-based KNSB or dextrose-based KNDX propellant.
 Four BATES segments make up the propellant grain, with combustion initially occuring along the core and at both ends of each segment.
 A bonded inhibitor prevents combustion from occuring on the outside surface of the grain segments.

 The Impulser-X and Impulser-XX were designed solely for use with KNDX propellant.
-Five and size BATES segments, respectively, which are identical to those of Impulser, make up the propellant grain for these two motors.
+Five and six BATES segments, respectively, which are identical to those of Impulser, make up the propellant grain for these two motors.

 To maximize performance and reliability, the grain segments are cast using a dedicated mould system which allows for propellant curing under spring pressure.
 This is done to ensure a good bond between the casting tube and propellant.
 A secondary reason for curing under pressure is to eliminate all trapped air, maximizing density and providing consistent burn characteristics.
 After casting and trimming, the propellant surfaces are coated with Combustion Primer to ensure rapid ignition of all grain surfaces and to provide for swift motor start-up.